pedrom40/highlighter/README.md

 # Features
 * Works in all major browsers: Chrome, FireFox, MS Edge/IE, Safari (not tested on Mac because I don't have one)
 * Works on touch devices
-* Created function that highlights the whole word even if only half the word was highlighted.
 * Single page app, no page reloading